thelucfer/nice-view-press-start/README.md

 ### Layer Name

-Displays the current layer name in all caps.
-By default, a shadow (a 4px innermost black outline) and an outline (a 1px outermost white outline) are added for easy readability.

-### Background

-Displays a noisy background animation that fades toward the screen edges.
+Since nice!view screens are actually horizontal, layer name had to be rotated to make it horizontal from users perspective.

 ### Battery

-Displays the battery remaining power and status.
+Displays the battery remaining power and status. **Kudos** to https://github.com/kevinpastor for creating them.

 | Pictogram                                            | Description                             |
 | ---------------------------------------------------- | --------------------------------------- |